DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/data-query/trace.md

 # Trace query

-Through link query, you can view detailed service request links to help you quickly locate faults.
+Through trace query, you can view detailed service request traces to help you quickly locate faults.

 1. In the left navigation, select `Data Query` -> `Trace Query`.